addyh/pinder/README.md

 # SETUP

-First of all, befor anything, please note that the URIs to `pets.json` and `settings.json` need to be set at
+First of all, before anything, please note that the URIs to `pets.json` and `settings.json` need to be set in:
 ```
-./API_CONFIG.json
+API_CONFIG.json
 ```